-- 3.1 The purpose of this bylaw is to: - (a) protect the public from nuisance, protect, promote and maintain public health and safety, and minimise the potential for offensive behaviour in public places; - (b) manage and protect Council-owned or controlled land, structures and other property and assets from misuse, damage or loss; and - (c) regulate trading in public places.
+- This bylaw is the Activities in Public Places Bylaw 2023.
+1.1 - This bylaw comes into force on [Insert date].
+1.2 - Area within which Bylaw applies Application 2 - This bylaw applies to the Queenstown Lakes District.
+2.1 - Purpose 3 - The purpose of this bylaw is to: 3.1 - (a) protect the public from nuisance, protect, promote and maintain public health and safety, and minimise the potential for offensive behaviour in public places; - minimise the potential for offensive behaviour in public places; - protect, promote and maintain public health and safety; - (d)(b) manage and protect Council-owned or controlled land, structures and other property and assets under Council control from misuse, damage or loss; and - (e)(c) regulate trading in public places.